farivarfarsian/Employee-Manger-Program/README.md

 ## Maybe Future Improvements
 > Deleting The Custom Profile Using Name
+>
 > More Faster, More Performance
->
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

 ## Known Issuses